CubertCoin/cubertcoin/CODE_OF_CONDUCT.md

 ## ⚠️ Scam and Impersonation Policy

-CubertCoin operates a zero-tolerance policy on scams and impersonation — particularly fake contract addresses, fake team accounts, and fake giveaways.
+CubertCoin operates a zero-tolerance policy on scams and impersonation, particularly fake contract addresses, fake team accounts, and fake giveaways.

 > 🔑 No one from CubertCoin will ever DM you first, ask for your seed phrase, private key, or wallet approval.
 Any message claiming otherwise is a scam.